phfn/AI-Exam-Correction/contributing_guidelines.md

 ### Styleguide

 **Titel:**

 The title of the Issue should always be **short but descriptive**.
-It should always tell everyone clearly what the core idea of this issue is by following a simple grammar and the **imperative mood in the present tense.** A contributer without code knowledge should be able to read the **title** of the issue, detail can follow in the description.
+It should always tell everyone clearly what the core idea of this issue is by following a simple grammar and the **imperative mood in the present tense.** A contributer without code knowledge should be able to read the **title** of the issue, details can follow in the description.

  Examples: